newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 # Step 1: Create a Launcher

-Launchers are a type of artifact within a Nerdpack that is selectable from the New Relic One homepage, and serves as an entry to a Nerdlet.
+Launchers are a type of artifact within a Nerdpack that is selectable from the New Relic One "Apps" page, and serves as an entry to a Nerdlet.

 1. Use the NR1 CLI to create a new Launcher